DayZ (video game): Development

-Following the huge successes of the DayZ mod, Dean Hall announced in a August 2012 development blog that DayZ would begin development as a standalone game, in conjunction with Bohemia Interactive and himself as project lead.
+Following the huge successes of the DayZ mod, Dean Hall announced in an August 2012 development blog that DayZ would begin development as a standalone game, in conjunction with Bohemia Interactive and himself as project lead.
 He said that the game needed to be released before the end of the year "in order to achieve what we have to do", and that he wanted an initial release around November 2012.
-The game will be running on a branch of the Take On Helicopters engine (part of the Real Virtuality engine), and the main areas of developmental focus would be "critical issues", such as bug fixing, hacking, and security.
+At launch, the game ran on a branch of the Take On Helicopters engine (part of the Real Virtuality engine), and the main areas of developmental focus would be "critical issues", such as bug fixing, hacking, and security.

 One of the developmental focuses was making the world feel more realistic by increasing the number of enterable buildings.
 Hall stated that he hopes to implement bad ideas into the game, in order to find what players enjoy, rather than taking no risks at all.
-The game is based on a client-server architecture, where functions such as item and NPC spawning are decided on the server, rather than on the player's machine.
-This is in contrast to the DayZ mod in ARMA 2, which had a large proportion of these tasks performed on the client.
+The game is based on a client–server architecture, where functions such as item and NPC spawning are decided on the server, rather than on the player's machine.
+This is in contrast to the DayZ mod in Arma 2, which had a large proportion of these tasks performed on the client.
 By doing so, this change aims to reduce the number of hacks and exploits available.
-The new engine would also allow removal of unnecessary functions from ARMA 2, such as AI flanking.
+The new engine would also allow removal of unnecessary functions from Arma 2, such as AI flanking.
 It was announced in November that the game would be released via digital distribution software Steam, allowing use of the Steam server browser and patching functionality.

-Following the troubled release of similar game The War Z, Hall stated in a post on Reddit that the "whole 'saga' of the development made me seriously question if I wanted to be involved in the industry" and that he had considered leaving the DayZ standalone project.
-Screaming like a little girl once he left the dev team in shambles.
-The game missed its original 2012 release date, with a development update coming in January 2013 saying that the game was not yet released because the developers "had the chance to go from making a game that was just the mod improved slightly... to actually redeveloping the engine and making the game the way we all dreamed it could be."
+Following the troubled release of the similar game The War Z, Hall stated in a post on Reddit that the "whole 'saga' of the development made me seriously question if I wanted to be involved in the industry" and that he had considered leaving the DayZ standalone project.
+The game missed its original 2012 release date, with a development update in January 2013 saying that the game was not yet released because the developers "had the chance to go from making a game that was just the mod improved slightly... to actually redeveloping the engine and making the game the way we all dreamed it could be."
 The release date was rescheduled and an internal closed test began on the game, with it being announced that public testing would not be taking place until the server architecture was finalized.